 Training through research in the MaX labs

+MAX codes enable about 3500 publications throughout the globe every year.
 A selection of the scientific papers produced by the community using the MAX flagship codes can be found in this area.
-“Highlights” contains all the MAX consortium papers (red frame) and a subset of the scientific works produced by the materials science community (gray frame).
-“Lists of publications” is a lists of a larger set of scientific papers - divided per code - produced by the materials science community.
+“Highlights” contains the publications produced by MAX consortium members to develop and validate MAX codes towards the exascale (red frame) and a subset of the scientific works produced by the materials science community (gray frame).
+“Lists of publications” collects selected papers produced by the scientific community at large and using MAX flagship codes.

 List of publications